senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

 1. Import the client certificate.
     1. In the top tool bar, click on the "Settings" (gear) icon.
-    1. In the drop-down menu, choose "Settings"
+    1. In the drop-down menu, choose "Settings".
     1. In the "Settings" dialog box, choose the "Certificates" tab.
     1. Click the "Add Certificate" link.
     1. In "Settings" dialog box: